dublindata/databricks-ods-redis-examples/README.md

 These notebooks are designed to show how changes can processed from a Delta Table/Unity Catalog/Hive Metastore source in a Databricks workspace.
 You can adjust the source tables to meet any data sources you want to try this with.
 You should also make sure you have the following set up:

 1. An Azure Redis Cache: You can use any Redis destination you want, but this demo was built on the Azure-managed Redis offering.
+You can learn more about the offering here: https://azure.microsoft.com/en-us/products/cache.
+Make sure you deploy or scale your deployment to meet your cache/size requirements.
 2. You will need a cluster to run the examples.
 Your cluster should be able to communicate with the Redis destination, which you can set via the Spark configuration of the cluster: